-FACE Founder, Flavia Shaw-Jackson has always felt deeply affected by the suffering and distress of the world’s children and the hopeless situation of many developing countries.
+FACE Founder and Executive Director, Flavia Shaw-Jackson has always felt deeply affected by the suffering and distress of the world’s children and the hopeless situation of many developing countries.

-In 2001, Flavia happened to visit Cairo, in her words she says "I took one baby in my arms and asked why he had so many wounds and scars on his face and body.
-I was told that he had been abandoned in the street as soon as he was born and had been mauled by dogs and cats.
+"I took a baby in my arms and asked why he had so many wounds and scars on his face and body.
+I was told that he had been abandoned in the street when he was born and had been mauled by dogs and cats.
 It was a terrible shock and I decided that I would never give up."

 FACE was born that day.

-In 2003, Flavia visited many orphanages and slums around Cairo.
-She used her time to research in-depth the various forms that FACE might take, she set about meeting local authorities, Ministries, the Egyptian Embassy in Belgium, the National Council for Childhood and Motherhood (NCCM), as well as experts in the field of young children.
+In 2003, Flavia decided to go to Cairo to see how she could help children there.
+She visited many orphanages and slums in and around Cairo.
+She used her time to research in-depth the various possibilities to help efficiently, set about meeting local authorities, Ministries, the Egyptian Embassy in Belgium, the National Council for Childhood and Motherhood (NCCM), as well as experts in the field of young children.
 She put together a solid file on the precise situation and drew up a financial plan.

-FACE started working with the Ministry of Health in 2003 to upgrade two government institutions run with extremely poor standards and resources.
+FACE started working with the Ministry of Health and the Ministry of Social Affaires in 2003 to upgrade two government institutions run with extremely poor standards and resources.
 FACE work allowed to improve the conditions and capacity of the staff in both orphanages and FACE supported the Ministry of Health (MoH) and Ministry of Social Affairs (MoSA) to improve three other centers, for abandoned babies (in Maadi) and for abandoned children and orphans in Benha and Obour.

 Besides this initial objective, FACE started working with street children in Cairo, in 2007, following a request from the NCCM.
 After one year of exclusive street outreach work, FACE started developing different services to answer the needs of street children.
 FACE has received technical support from Friends-International, an organisation with extensive experience in implementing street children support programs.
 FACE street children has rapidly developed and extended its services; in 2014, an external evaluation of the project has showed that the FACE street children program has become a model among child protection organisations in Egypt.